SA9102/SA9102/README.md

 ***View the current weather and forecast at almost any location in the world.***

-- Styling made with **Chakra UI**.
-- Features light and dark modes.
-- Uses APIs provided by [OpenWeatherMap](https://openweathermap.org/) to fetch the current weather data.
-- Responsive on mobile and tablet.

 <a href="https://skillicons.dev">
   <img src="https://skillicons.dev/icons?i=js,react" width="50" />
 </a>